grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 ### Location mode

-There are four options to map the data returned by the selected query.
+There are four options to map the data returned by the selected query:

 - **Auto** automatically searches for location data.
 Use this option when your query is based on one of the following names for data fields.
   - geohash: “geohash”